The Tactical Operations Center (TOC pronounced “talk”) looks like the bridge of a starship.

 Each morning all the major subordinate commands update the Task Force Commander (a two-star general) in the last twenty-four hours of operations.

-The TF Commander gets on the update on the security situation on the TV screens in the main cities and towns around South Korea.
+The TF Commander gets the update on the security situation on the TV screens in the main cities and towns around South Korea.
 Each hotspot got a color grade— red, orange, yellow, or green —depending on the insurgency’s actions.

 On computer screens in his office, the TF Commander and his staff can track minute-by-minute movements of ground units and aircraft throughout South and North Korea.
-He can use the same display in his office to de-conflict assets like artillery or close air support for teams that were in trouble.
+He can use the same display in his office to de-conflict assets like artillery or close air support for teams that are in trouble.

 The TF Commander can speak daily with senior leaders in the field on video teleconferences.
 Hundreds of officers and senior non-commissioned officers scrambled around the headquarters.